-1. Commonwealth Factories.-There are five factories established under the authority of the Defence Act in connection with the Defence Department.
+- 1. Commonwealth Factories.-There are five factories established under the authority of the Defence Act in connection with the Defence Department.
 The Commonwealth Harness, Saddlery, and Leather Accourrements Factory at Clifton Hill, Victoria, was opened in September, 1911.
-On 31st March, 1917, there were 218 persons employed, including 86 females.
-A large quantity of harness and saddlery, and leather and canvasequipment has been turned out for the Defence and Postmasfer-General's Departments.
+On 31st March, 1918, there were 158 persons employed, including 58 females.
+A large quantity of harness and saddlery, and leather and canvas equipment has been turned out for the Defence and Postmaster-General's Departments.
 The factory is now able to cope with practically the whole of the peace requirements of these departments in the way of leather and canvas equipment.
 At the Cordite Factory at Maribyrnong, Victoria, cordite is manufactured for the cartridges required for military purposes.
-On 31st March, 1917, the employees numbered 178.
+On 31st March, 1918, the employees numbered 187.
 The Clothing Factory at South Melbourne, Victoria, commenced operations on 3rd January, 1912.
 Since 1st July, 1912, a satisfactory output has been maintained.
-The number of employees on 31st March, 1917, was 509, of whom 437 were females.
-The establishment is ableto supply the whole of the uniform clothing required for the Defence Forces and the Postmaster-General's Department.
+The number of employees on 31st March, 1918, was 622, of whom 536 were females.
+The establishment is able to supply the whole of the uniform clothing required for the Defence Forces and the Postmaster-General's Department.
 The Small Arms Factory at Lithgow, N.S.W., was opened on 1st June, 1912.
 The first instalment of Australian arms was delivered in May, 1913.
-Employees numbered 1300 on 31st March, 1917.
+Employees numbered 1300 on 31st March, 1918.
 A fifth Commonwealth factory has been established at Geelong, Victoria, for uniform materials and woollen fabrics, and commenced operations the latter part of 1915.
-245 persons were employed on 31st-March, 1917, including 121 females.

-2. Expenditure.-The value on 30th June, 1916, of land, machinery and plant, factory fittings, and furniture in connection with the factories now in operation, was approximately as follows:-
+249 persons were employed on 31st-March, 1918, including 119 females. - 2.
+Expenditure.-The value on 30th June, 1917, of land, machinery and plant, factory fittings, and furniture in connection with the factories now in operation, was approximately as follows:-

-Small Arms Factory ••• ••• # 2175,000
+Small Arms Factory ••• £230,082

-Cordite Factory ··· • ••• ••• ••• 125,000
+Cordite Factory ••• ••• 140,882

-Clothing Factory ••• ••• ••• 24,000
+Clothing Factory 24,985

-Harness Factory ••• ••• 17,000
+Harness Factory 16,273

-Woollen Cloth Factory ••• 160,000
+Woollen Cloth Factory ••• 156,811

 3. Remount Depot.-The Act of 1910 authorised the establishment and maintenance of horse depots, farms, and stations for the breeding of horses.
 Up to the present nearly 2000 remounts have been purchased.
 They are primarily to supply the requirements of the Field Artillery Batteries, but are also available for the use of other mounted units.
 Remount depots have been purchased or are leased in each of the military districts, and veterinary hospitals have also been established in the larger States.
 In Victoria and South Australia stables have been built.
 A remount section of the Army Service Corps has been formed for the purpose of breaking, training and looking after remounts generally.
+These sections were so organised as to be capable of rapid expansion in case of emergency, and when war was declared in 1914 little difficulty was experienced by the Remount Service in coping with the enormous task of obtaining and training horses for the mounted units of the A.I.F. and in providing for the shipment of horses to Egypt and India as required.